risk

 Model validation is the formal process of independently testing whether a financial model does what it claims to do.
 It's one pillar of Model Risk Management (MRM): the broader discipline governing how banks build, approve, deploy, and retire quantitative tools throughout their lifecycle.

 The Federal Reserve's SR 11-7 guidance defines a model as any quantitative method, system, or approach that transforms inputs into estimates used in business decisions.
 That's a wide scope by design.
-Credit scoring, fraud detection, alert threshold optimization, customer risk scoring, and sanctions name-matching algorithms all qualify.
+Credit scoring engines that determine lending exposure, fraud detection algorithms scoring payment behavior in milliseconds, transaction monitoring systems deciding which activity warrants a SAR filing, alert threshold optimization, customer risk scoring, capital adequacy calculators, and sanctions name-matching algorithms all qualify.
+The definition catches machine-learning scorecards, spreadsheets estimating AML risk exposure, and vendor-supplied tools that institutions tend to treat as black boxes.

 Validation requires three things: